 Leslie A. Scott is the founder of Entrepreneurial Places LLC

-Leslie has a bachelor's in economics from Colgate University, a master's in public administration from UNC-Chapel Hill, and national certificates from the Entrepreneurial Learning Initiative and the Economic Development Institute.
+Leslie is also an entrepreneurship educator and connector, trained as an Ice House facilitator and familiar with dozens of educational programs.
+She has a bachelor's in economics from Colgate University, a master's in public administration from UNC-Chapel Hill, and national certificates from the Entrepreneurial Learning Initiative and the Economic Development Institute.
 She serves on the board of the Kerr Terr Regional Economic Development Corporation.

-Leslie partners with other consultants, and sometimes university students, to bring the right expertise to your place.
+Leslie partners with other consultants to bring the right expertise to your place.
 Entrepreneurial Places LLC calls on people with deep knowledge of manufacturing, technology, tourism, local food systems, health care, the arts, and social entrepreneurship in several states.

 I took the Ice House Entrepreneurial Mindset course this summer with Leslie Scott and Duncan Smith as facilitators.
 The course presented real-life entrepreneurs and their struggles and strategies for success.
 It encouraged participants to reflect on their own mindsets and to apply the lessons from the class to their own individual projects.
 Leslie was adept at establishing both structure and flexibility for the class sessions; she kept the focus on the course content and the participants’ contributions while also offering her own insights.
 The course was a valuable experience, both professionally and personally, and I would encourage others to take it.